hl7au/au-fhir-base/pages/_includes/medication-long-term-intro.md

 **Extension: Long Term**  *[[FMM Level 2](guidance.html)]*

-This extension applies to the MedicationStatement resource and provides an indicator of a long term medication use.
+This extension applies to the MedicationStatement resource and is used to indicate long term use of a medication.

 #### Usage Notes
-Set to 'true' if the medication is for a long term use.
+The value of this extension is 'true' if the medication is for long term use.

 #### Examples